khaeru/sdmx/doc/howto/validate.rst

 :mod:`sdmx` is capable of generating XML for all kinds of SDMX components.
 When communicating with remote services though, only valid SDMX-ML messages can be sent.
 To help ensure your generated XML complies with the standard you can call :func:`.validate_xml`.

-Validation requires having a copy of the `official schema <https://github.com/sdmx-twg/sdmx-ml-v2_1>`_ files available.
+Validation requires having a copy of the `official schema <https://github.com/sdmx-twg/>`_ files available.
 To help make this easier, you can use :func:`.install_schemas`, which will cache a local copy for use in validation.

 Cache schema files
 ==================

+Installation of the schemas defaults to v2.1 format.
+For SDMX v3.0 you need to supply the version string.

-.. note:: This only needs to be run once.
+.. note:: This only needs to be run once for each SDMX-ML version.

 .. ipython:: python

     import sdmx
     sdmx.install_schemas()
+    # or
+    sdmx.install_schemas(version="3.0")

 The schema files will be downloaded and placed in your local cache directory.